 Is Hibiscus Tea Still Worth It for Skin Conditions?

-Given the side effects above, is hibiscus tea still a good choice for psoriasis and eczema?
-Yes β for most people, absolutely.
+After reading all those side effects, you might wonder: is hibiscus tea still a good choice for psoriasis and eczema?
+For most people β yes, absolutely.

 π Quick Safety Checklist Before Starting Daily Hibiscus Tea